garretdepass/deadlands-dice-roller/README.md

 ## React

-React felt like a great fit for this project.
-In addition to being lightweight and fast, I'm excited about exploring React Native in the future, and this felt like a good step in that direction.
+I looked at React, Angular, and Vue.
+Though the other options had some elements I liked (ARIA-enabled components in Angular, for instance) React won out.
+In addition to being lightweight, fast, and broadly adopted in the industry, I'm also excited that knowledge here would help me explore React Native in the future.

 ## Vitest